tristantarrant/infinispan-with-kind/README.md

-# infinispan-with-kind
+= Infinispan Operator with Kind

-Infinispan Operator with Kind
+A set of scripts to automating downloading and installing Kind and Kubectl for use with Infinispan.